jhollandUVic/265Draw/README.md

 ![Example Carpets](carpets.png "Three levels of recursion on left; Two levels of recursion with rotate tiling on right.")

 ###	Recursion Levels
 *	In this application, recursion levels from 0 to 4 are supported.
-0 is no recursion; 4 is the practical upper limit given canvas resolution, file size, and drawing speed.
+0 is no recursion (one central square removed); 4 is the practical upper limit given canvas resolution, file size, and drawing speed.

 ###	Tiling Variations
 *	The tiled carpets can be arranged in different patterns around the original: `carpet`, `cross`, `diagonal`, `rotate`.